 A Member who enters into this type of contract may wish to give protection to the other party to the contract, against liabilities, losses, costs and expenses for which the Member would have had a right of recovery from the Association if the claim had been made against the Member rather than against the other party pursuant to the ‘knock-for-knock’ agreement.
-Such protection can be achieved by naming the contractual party as a ‘Protective Co-assured’16 in the Member’s Certificate of Entry for the Ship to or from which that party may render or receive services.
-The cover that is available under Rule 78.5 is, in many respects, similar to the ‘misdirected arrow’ cover for other Co-assureds and Affiliates that is described in more detail below under Rules 78.6 and 78.7.17 The sub-contractors of the contractual party may also be named as ‘Protective Co-assureds’ in the Certificate of Entry.
+Such protection can be achieved by naming the contractual party as a ‘Protective Co-assured’17 in the Member’s Certificate of Entry for the Ship to or from which that party may render or receive services.
+The cover that is available under Rule 78.5 is, in many respects, similar to the ‘misdirected arrow’ cover for other Co-assureds and Affiliates that is described in more detail below under Rules 78.6 and 78.7.18 Any person within the contractual party's group may also be named as ‘Protective Co-assureds’ in the Certificate of Entry.

 Cover is available to ‘Protective Co-assureds’ subject to two specific conditions, i.e.:

-1 the Association has approved the contract that determines the allocation of responsibility between the Member and his contractual party;18 and
+1 the Association has approved the contract that determines the allocation of responsibility between the Member and his contractual party;19 and

-Cover is not available for liabilities, losses etc., that the Member’s contractual party, rather than the Member, is to bear under the ‘knock-for-knock’ agreement, i.e. claims for loss of life or personal injury to his own personnel or to the personnel of his sub-contractors, or for the loss of, or damage to, his own property or to that of his sub-contractors.
+Cover is not available for liabilities, losses etc., that the Member’s contractual party, rather than the Member, is to bear under the ‘knock-for-knock’ agreement, e.g. claims for loss of life or personal injury to that contractual party's personnel or to the personnel of any person in the contractual party's group, or for the loss of, or damage to, his own property or to that of other persons in his group.
 He is expected to arrange his own insurance as protection against such liability.

 For example, if several members of the Crew of a semi-submersible oil platform that is entered in the Association (the Ship) are injured as a result of the tortious acts of the crew of an anchor handling vessel that is rendering services to the Ship, then, if the contract between the Member and the operator of the anchor handling vessel is on ‘knock-for-knock’ terms, the Member should, by virtue of those terms, bear the responsibility for the injuries, notwithstanding the fact that the cause of the injuries was the tortious acts of the operator of the anchor handling vessel.
 Nevertheless, if the Crew of the entered Ship were to commence legal proceedings against the operator of the anchor handling vessel then, if that operator is named as a ‘Protective Co-assured’ on the Member’s Certificate of Entry for the Ship, cover is available to the operator in respect of any liabilities, losses, costs and expenses that it may incur for the personal injury claims that are made by the Crew of the entered Ship.
 Such cover is available since the operator of the anchor handling vessel would, upon payment of such liabilities, losses etc., be entitled to claim reimbursement from the Member pursuant to the ‘knock-for-knock’ terms of their contract, and, if so, the Association would have covered the Member’s liability to reimburse him.